Sleeping and Waking

 [Brihadâranyaka Upanishad, IV.3, verse 32.

-of his own inspiration.
-At least if we take seriously his story of the inspiration for the prelude to Das Rheingold, half- awake on a couch in a hotel at
+inspiration.
+At least if we take seriously his story of the inspiration for the prelude to Das Rheingold, half- awake on a couch in a hotel at La Spezia

-La Spezia and suffering from the after-effects of overindulgence in Italian ice-cream.
-So in Die Meistersinger we are not surprised when Walther reveals
+and suffering from the after-effects of overindulgence in Italian ice-cream.
+So in Die Meistersinger we are not surprised when Walther reveals the

-to escape from the daylight of representation into the darkness and silence of the realm of night, the world as will.
-Tristan finds this dream-world in the
+from the daylight of representation into the darkness and silence of the realm of night, the world as will.
+Tristan finds this dream-world in the unconsciousness

-unconsciousness from which we see him reluctantly awake in the third act of Tristan.
-Kundry finds it in her death-like
+from which we see him reluctantly awake in the third act of Tristan.
+Kundry finds it in her death-like sleep; she crawls

-scream).
-Her hibernation is not quite like that of an animal however; it is more like the winter survival of insects, described by Schopenhauer, who lay their
+hibernation is not quite like that of an animal however; it is more like the winter survival of insects, described by Schopenhauer, who lay their eggs in autumn

 consciousness is a tabula rasa.
 At first she does not remember her previous existences, although, as she reveals in the second act of Parsifal,